anou/iftheme-docs/plugins/lightbox-plus/readme.txt

  * Now creates correct gallery output for specific versions of WordPress
 * Moved 'Use for WordPress Galleries' option to first tab to ease location
  * Located on General tab of Primary Settings
-* Added ColorBox version loading newer/older depending on WordPress version
+* Added Colorbox version loading newer/older depending on WordPress version
- * It seems older verions of WordPress were having jQuery conflict with the latest version of ColorBox
+ * It seems older verions of WordPress were having jQuery conflict with the latest version of Colorbox
 * Added information to submit for support under the support tab
 * Fixed issue where PHP HTML DOM Parser would throw error when getting title if link had no child img to get title from.
-* Renamed plugin to Lightbox Plus ColorBox to reflect long time usage or ColorBox as the lightbox tool
+* Renamed plugin to Lightbox Plus Colorbox to reflect long time usage or Colorbox as the lightbox tool
-* Updated ColorBox to version 1.3.32
+* Updated Colorbox to version 1.3.32
  * Improved internal event subscribing & fixed event bug introduced in v1.3.21
  * Fixed a size-calculation bug
- * Delayed border-width calculations until after opening, to avoid a bug in FF when using ColorBox in a hidden iframe.
+ * Delayed border-width calculations until after opening, to avoid a bug in FF when using Colorbox in a hidden iframe.
  * Fixes bug with bubbling delegated events
  * Fixed compatibility issue with old versions of jQuery (1.3.2-1.4.2)
  * Added className property.
  * Minor bugfix: clear the onload event handler after photo has loaded.
- * Minor bugfix for calling ColorBox on empty jQuery collections without a selector.
+ * Minor bugfix for calling Colorbox on empty jQuery collections without a selector.
 * Minor internal fixes and changes

 = 2.5.5 =
 * Fixed some issues when default jQuery of versions less than 1.4.3 (minimum required) were causing images to not load
 * Fixed some jQuery methods in admin panel to work with versions of jQuery older than 1.6
-* Updated ColorBox to version 1.3.21.1
+* Updated Colorbox to version 1.3.21.1
  * Fixed global event issue for jQuery 1.9

 = 2.5.4 =